codex-storage/codex-contracts-eth/Readme.md

 price of the contract.
 The payment is only released to the host upon successful completion of the contract.

-Stakes
+Collateral
 ------

-To motivate a host to remain honest, it must put up some collateral (stake) before it is allowed to participate in storage contracts.
-The stake may not be withdrawn as long as a host is participating in an active storage contract.
+To motivate a host to remain honest, it must put up some collateral before it is allowed to participate in storage contracts.
+The collateral may not be withdrawn as long as a host is participating in an active storage contract.

-Should a host be misbehaving, then its stake may be reduced by a certain percentage (slashed).
+Should a host be misbehaving, then its collateral may be reduced by a certain percentage (slashed).

 Proofs